-The 13th Gravity Grand Prix will be held in Cookham Dean on Sunday 1st September 2019.
-It is a fun event run by The Cherry Pickers (formerly The Kaffirs) of Cookham Dean to raise money for charities, mainly the Thames Valley Air Ambulance.
+The 14th Gravity Grand Prix will be held in Cookham Dean on Sunday 12th September 2021.
+It is a fun event run by The Cherry Pickers of Cookham Dean to raise money for charities, mainly the Thames Valley Air Ambulance.
 The course will be from the junction of Church Road and Spring Lane to Uncle Tom’s Cabin.
 Up to thirty karts will compete for a variety of prizes.

 Themed karts will be encouraged since they provide the most interest to spectators.

 Spirit of the Event - This top prize will be awarded by the organisers to the team which in their opinion best reflects the fun and sporting nature of the event.